 Vienna turned 6 months old on June 10th.
 She is a happy baby with a great temperament; her smiles just light up my world.
 She is incredibly attentive and loves going to new places and seeing new things.
 She is crying less, especially in the car seat (which used to be the bane of my existence); she now falls asleep in it sometimes, which is a huge blessing.

-We are still breastfeeding all day long but have added some homemade baby food into our daily routine, her favorite being applesauce and avocado (separately).
+We are still breastfeeding all day long but have added some homemade baby food into our daily routine (I was even thinking of trying holle infant formula for a change), her favorite being applesauce and avocado (separately).
 I read up on “baby-led weaning” (and brushed up on baby CPR/Heimlich maneuver/etc. at the same time), but I don’t feel comfortable giving her solid pieces of food just yet.
 The one time I tried baby-led weaning, both Mr. Bond and I just about had heart attacks every time she would show the tiniest signs of gagging/coughing/choking.
 I’ll stick to homemade purees for the time being, and then we’ll graduate to real solids when I feel more comfortable.